laher/smoosh/README.md

 # Smoosh

-Smoosh is an experimental shell languae written in Go.
+Smoosh is an experimental shell language written in Go.

-Smoosh is intended a programming language with some esoteric shell features 'bolted on' (or _smooshed together_).
+Smoosh is intended as primarily a programming language with shell features 'bolted on' (or _smooshed on top_).

-Smoosh is based on the sample 'monkey' language as described in the book 'Writing an Interpreter in Go'.
+_Smoosh is based on the sample 'monkey' language as defined in the book 'Writing an Interpreter in Go' by Thorsten Ball (Smoosh retains Monkey's MIT license)._

 ## A simple smoosh script